ongr-io/RouterBundle/README.md

 In the configuration of the bundle you need to specify the `es.manager` to use and under the `seo_routes` you have to specify documents that will have seo_routes as keys and the controller action that will handle the request as a values.

-At `_controller` you define controller and action for every document type.
-`_route` is a name of this route and it can be used at path generation.

 `urlAnalyzer` at `ongr_elasticsearch` configuration defines how all url fields are analyzed by Elasticsearch.

 If you are using another third party bundle that also has an aliased Symfony router, you may set `disable_alias` to `true`.
 This